Py4Phy/PHY432/_modules/week-99.md

 title: Final Project
 ---

-March 28
+April 3
 : Final Project Overview
   : Introduction to the *Final Project*: time line, proposal, pitches

-April 4
+April 8
 : Project pitches
   : Present your project to the class and gather a team.

-April 27
+May 3
 : abstracts
   : submit your project abstract

-April 29
+May 5
 : presentations
   : submit your project presentation video

 : code
   : submit your project code to your repository

-April 30--May 3
+May 6 -- May 8
 : Q&A
   : virtual Q&A with each team